j-griffith/sos-ci/README.md

 ================================================

 This is a somewhat simple app to let you implement a third-pary CI setup for OpenStack in your own lab.
-It's a fork of an idea introduced by Duncan Thomas here: https://github.com/Funcan/kiss-ci

 The great thing is there's a number of folks using this now, and some have even contributed back.
 The BAD thing is that there are a number